mehe17/NLP/README.md

-# AI Customer Support Chatbot — Delivery Hero (Demo)
+# AI Customer Support Chatbot — Memo Hero Delivery (Demo)

 A small demo showing how to build a retrieval-augmented LLM chatbot for delivery support queries.